-The mission of the Exercise and Performance Nutrition Laboratory in the School of Health Sciences at Lindenwood University is to actively use the research process as a primary teaching tool to engage all stakeholders in learning about the interaction between exercise and nutrition and how they can impact one’s health, performance and recovery.
+The mission of the Exercise and Performance Nutrition Laboratory in the College of Science, Technology, and Health at Lindenwood University is to actively use the research process as a primary teaching tool to engage all stakeholders in learning about the interaction between exercise and nutrition and how they can impact one’s health, performance and recovery.
 Built upon three pillars: education, research and outreach; the EPNL strives to be a local, regional, national and international leader in the exploration and dissemination of science-based information through the publication and presentation of its own projects and through the collaborative efforts and partnerships with other colleagues across the world.